collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### What Local Environment Looks Like

-You can also make a copy (clone) of a repo on your own computer (local) and work on it.
+You can also make a copy (clone or download) of a repo on your own computer (local) and work on it.
 You can transfer (push) changes back and forth between your local computer and your GitHub repositories.
 And meanwhile other users can work on the code and add their changes too.
 Git and GitHub will record every change to a file and will tell you if there is a conflict.

+<--
+You cannot do everything in the browser
+-->

 </td></tr>